 * inverters are most likely to fail hence an inverter swap out provision is always suggested.

 - DC Isolation and Fire Risks – increasingly common now are unforeseen issues and costs post installation relating to a significant uplift in your building insurance due to additional risks fire risks posed by the DC side of the installation, known as DC arcing.
 In some areas such as London, fire crews will no longer put out fires if they can’t be sure that the PV system can be isolated at roof level.
-Typically DC cables run from the roof to the inverter(s) in a plant room, however by installation optimisers at roof level this provides isolation at panel and roof level thereby mitigating the risk and minimising any significant uplift on your insurance.
+Typically DC cables run from the roof to the inverter(s) in a plant room, however by installation optimizers at roof level this provides isolation at panel and roof level thereby mitigating the risk and minimising any significant uplift on your insurance.

 - Quality & Cost – many of the factors and potential additional costs set out above are ‘hidden’ and don’t necessarily come to fruition until your installation has been completed.
 It is often then too late to recoup these costs from your contracted company and you are left with an unexpected bill.
 It should also be noted that solar PV contractors are often twice removed from yourself the client (main contractor – (M&E consultant) – M&E contractor – PV contractor) hence significant additional ‘costs’ and margins are often applied.
 All of these ultimately adversely affect your returns.
-It is why we at your Eco Construction always prefer to engage with you from the onset and to work directly with clients, developers and architects alike to maximise your return and meet your requirements whilst reducing costs and ensuring quality throughout.
-It’s an investment to be realised and one for which you need a partner you can trust.
+This is why we at your Eco Construction always prefer to engage with you from the onset and to work directly with clients, developers and architects alike to maximise your return and meet your requirements whilst reducing costs and ensuring quality throughout.
+It’s an investment to be realised and one for which you need a partner in the veil of Solar Panels Construction you can trust.